Deep learning-based person re-identification methods: A survey and outlook of recent works: Introduction

 However, there are still some improvements to be made in these surveys, which lack the systematic classification and analysis of deep learning-based person Re-ID methods, also miss many discussions parts for person Re-ID.
 In this paper, compared to the above review, we focus more on metric learning and representation learning of deep learning methods in person Re-ID tasks and complement the latest research methods of recent years.
 We present an in-depth and comprehensive review of existing deep learning-based methods and discuss their advantages and limitations.
-We classify deep learning-based pedestrian re-identification methods in terms of metric and representation learning dimensions, including four categories: deep metric learning, local feature learning, generative adversarial learning and sequential feature learning.
-This classification has a clear structure, which comprehensively reflects the most common deep metric learning methods and various representation learning methods in Re-ID tasks.
-Therefore, it is suitable for researchers to explore person Re-ID for practical needs.
-Furthermore, we attempt to discuss several challenges and research directions.
+We classify deep learning-based person Re-ID methods in terms of metric and representation learning dimensions, including four categories: deep metric learning, local feature learning, generative adversarial learning and sequence feature learning.